0xsequence/marketplace-contracts/README.md

 The Orderbook accept partial fills of any order using ERC-1155 tokens.

 The Orderbook contract is unowned and does not have any adminstrative functions.
-Any platform is fee to integrate with the Orderbook contract to provide a marketplace for their users.
+Any platform is free to integrate with the Orderbook contract to provide a marketplace for their users.

+Note: The Orderbook is designed to support standard ERC-1155, ERC-721 and ERC-20 implementations.
+Tokens with non-standard implementations (e.g. tokens that take fees on transfer) may not be compatible with the Orderbook contract.
+Use of a token in the Orderbook does not imply endorsement of the token by the Orderbook.

 #### Flow